Managing Endometriosis: The Options Post-Diagnosis

 Surgery – eek!

-A last-resort if the above treatments don’t make the cut.
+A last-resort if the above treatments aren’t keeping your symptoms at bay.

-Surgery might be the last resort, but it also been proven to have the most benefits for treating and managing endometriosis.
-It might be the most long-lasting treatment, but many who undergo surgery find their endometriosis grows back over time.
-This is why it is common for our endo warriors to find themselves going under the knife more than once.
+It might be the most long-lasting treatment, and people do notice relief in symptoms, but many who undergo surgery find their endometriosis grows back over time.
+This is why it is common for our endo warriors to have to undergo surgeries multiple times.

 Is your endo pain too much?
 Feel like you’re getting nowhere with your doctors?
 At Hertility, we don’t believe in ignoring or masking your symptoms.
-We don’t just give you results, we give you the what’s up and the what’s next.
-Our team of experts include endometriosis specialists that can help you decide the treatment plan that suits you best whether it’s surgery, hormone treatment or pain relief.
+Our team of experts include endometriosis specialists that can help you decide which treatment suits you best whether it’s surgery, hormone treatment or pain relief.